1ndistinct/fluxcd/README.md

 ### Add taint and label to node that is running wireguard
 - Due to the network routing, other pods won't have internet connection.
 We can use this node primarily for storage and pods that don't need internet.
 Lets add a taint to this node to say as much.
-- `kubectl taint nodes node1 networkmode=host:PreferNoSchedule`
+- `kubectl taint nodes node1 networkmode=host:NoSchedule`
 - `kubectl label nodes node1 networkmode=host`
 - all pods and deployments that don't need outbound access should be scheduled on this node